 - Teaching our kids that no act is ever too small to make an impact, and small changes lead to great outcomes

-- That the support and encouragement of boys and men for fundamental rights of girls and women is imperative; one cannot be achieved without the other
+- That the support and encouragement of boys and men for fundamental rights of girls, gender-diverse youth/persons’ and women is imperative; one cannot be achieved without the other

 - Age-appropriate conversations about consent, respect for our bodies and those of others

-What are you doing in your family to #BalanceforBetter this year?
+What are you doing in your family to #BalanceforBetter #EmbraceEquity this year?
+What does International Women’s Day mean to you?

 Before I sign off, I wanted to share some of my favourite inspirational quotes well-suited for International Women’s Day and beyond: